iterative/dvc.org/static/docs/commands-reference/import-url.md

 stages, they also would have been run again).
 It first downloaded the updated data file.
 And then, noticing that `data/data.xml` had changed, that triggered the `prepare.dvc` stage to execute.

-> Feel free to clean up after this example get out of and remove the
-> `example-get-started` directory.